HDragon8/luci1/applications/luci-app-example/structure.md

 ### Installing additional files

 Any additional files needed by this application should be placed in `root/` using the directory tree that applies.
-This example application needs a ucode RPCd script to be installed, so it places a file in `root/usr/share/rpcd/ucode` and called `example.uc`.
+This example application needs a RPCd script to be installed, so it places a file in `root/usr/libexec/rpcd/` and calls it `luci.example`.
+Scripts must have their execution bit set, and committed to the git repository with the bit set.

+This example application also installs a file in `/etc/` by putting it in `root/etc/luci.example.yaml`.

 The OpenWrt packaging system will install these files automatically.